Nourie Hadig

-Nourie Hadig is an Armenian fairy tale collected by Susie Hoogasian-Villa in 100 Armenian Tales.
+Nourie Hadig is an Armenian fairy tale collected by Susie Hoogasian-Villa in 100 Armenian Tales and Their Folkloristic Relevance.
 Her informant was Mrs. Akabi Mooradian, an Armenian living in Detroit.

 Synopsis

 A rich man had a beautiful wife and a beautiful daughter, Nourie Hadig.
 Every month, Nourie Hadig's mother asked the new moon if she was the most beautiful.
 Finally, however, the moon said her daughter was more beautiful.
 She took to her bed and told the man that he must get rid of her daughter and bring her bloody shirt as proof.
 Instead of killing the girl, though, the father abandoned Nourie Hadig in the woods.

 Nourie Hadig found a house and when she entered it, the door closed behind her.
 She found rooms full of treasure and a sleeping prince.
 A voice told her to cook food for the prince for seven years, leaving it beside his bed.

 At the next new moon, the moon told Nourie Hadig's mother her daughter was still more beautiful.
 The wife realized that her daughter had not been killed and was determined to find and murder her.
 The husband admitted that he had not killed Nourie Hadig but did not know where she was; the wife set out to find her.
 Every new moon, she asked the moon again about her daughter and heard every time that her daughter was more beautiful.